0xSimeon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 `2-path` adds  /action to the PATH. /action is the last directory the shell looks into when looking for a program.
 `3-paths` counts the number of directories in the $PATH `4-global_variables` lists environment variables.
 `5-local_variables` lists all local variables and environment variables, and functions.
+`6-create_local_variable` creates a new local variable.